-Graphene has some excellent properties, from its high tensile strength, to its optical transparency and its high electrical conductivity.
-So, whilst it may seem obvious that graphene would find its place in composite materials within the construction industry, there are many more ways in which graphene (and its properties) can be utilized.
+Graphene has some excellent properties, from its high tensile strength to its optical transparency and its high electrical conductivity.
+While it may seem obvious that graphene would find its place in composite materials within the construction industry, there are many more ways in which graphene (and its properties) can be utilized.

 Steel and Graphene